-Q. You have offered sharing Nature programs in countries like Japan, China, Brazil, and Greece — places where the spirituality varies.
+Q. You have offered Sharing Nature programs in countries like Japan, China, Brazil, and Greece — places where spirituality varies.
 What is the response of people who are Taoists or Buddhists or follow other spiritual paths?

 A. When people experience divine qualities like peace or love, they become deeply appreciative, no matter what their culture or spiritual tradition.

 I recently gave an Inner Nature workshop at a Zen community in Devon, England, and the leader there told me, “We wanted to include environmental awareness in our programs, but didn’t know how to do it and stay true to our spiritual calling.
 The Sharing Nature activities are perfect for us.”

 Sharing Nature is based on universal principles.
 In Greece people said the Sharing Nature program was just the way Plato taught, and in Japan they said it was very Japanese.